DevRel-Foundation/wg-resource-aggregation/CHARTER.md

-# Resource Aggregation Working Group Operating Document
+# Resources Working Group Operating Document

 ## 1. Working Group Definition

-The primary objectives of the resource aggregation working group includes themes such as:
-- Aggregate and make accessible existing assets that support DevRel practitioners.
+The **Resources Working Group** was formed to aggregate and make assessible assets that support DevRel practitioners to elevate their professional practices.
-- Create a library of developer personas to guide engagement strategies.
-- Curate a directory of DevRel-specific software and tools.
-- Maintain an events/CFP directory to support the community’s participation in relevant industry events.
-- Develop resources to track product feedback from the community in a structured way.

-### 1.1 Process for Aggregating Assets
+### 1.1 Process for Aggregating Resources

-This section describes the general approach for collecting assets for inclusion.
-We've identified types of resources that are described in more detail in later sections.
+This section describes the general approach for collecting resources for inclusion.
+We've identified types of resources that are described in more detail in section 6.

 #### 1.1.1 Terminology

 * **Resource**: an individual record that refers to a resource; assets are synonymous for resources
-* **Collection**: the set of assets that fall within a particular category; library, directory, and catalog are synonyms for a collection
+* **Collection**: the set of assets that fall within a particular category; library, directory, index, and catalog are synonyms for a collection
 * **Aggregation**: the process of acquiring and storing assets into collections
-* **Contributor**: anybody from the community at large who provided an asset
+* **Contributor**: anybody from the community at large who provided an asset for the collection

 #### 1.1.2 Resource Collections